Retire Before Dad

 I checked the news below the stock chart and laughed when I saw this:

-So you see, when Motley Fool Stock Advisor makes a recommendation, subscribers buy immediately.
+When Motley Fool Stock Advisor makes a recommendation, many subscribers buy immediately.
 The most agile traders may catch the wave, but the rest of us will likely pay a higher price.

-And since Stock Advisor recommends investing for the long-term, these buyers are likely to hold for as long as they’re told to, which may inflate the price in the near term.
+And since Stock Advisor recommends long-term investing, these buyers may only inflate the price in the near term.

 Community